marmelab/awale-tensorflow/README.md

 ```
 Use `-t` for training neural network
 Use `-a` to display accuracy
-Use `-r` to run neural network on specific folder
+Use `-r` to display number of pebble in images